Kotlinlearncs.online LogoJava

 We’re just getting started working with data.
 But even being able to work with series of data using arrays opens up some exciting possibilities.
 This is largely due to digitization: the conversion of data to numeric format so that computers can work with it.
 Let’s look at examples of digitization that produce sequential or linear data.

-Homework: Quiz Score Advice
+Solve: Quiz Score Advice

 Created By: Geoffrey Challen